alichtman/deadbolt/docs/hacking.md

 ### Writing Code

-The master copy of this project is `encrypt-decrypt.applescript`.
+The master copy of this project is `encrypt-decrypt.applescript`, but `Encrypt\ Decrypt.workflow` is the file that is released / installed by users.

 ### Testing